 Whenever you connect to the Internet, the process is handled by the ISP.
 As this data is routed through ISP’s server, it keeps track of everything you do online via your IP address.

 Even though your ISP might be trustworthy or may even secure there are still chances that it may share your browsing history with advertisers, the police or government, and/or other third parties.

 Hackers can even see your online activity if they’re able to get into the network and steal all information from your device including passwords, personal data, payment information, or even your entire identity.

 This might be very important in the case where you may decide to use a public Wi-Fi network.

 Still not convinced?
-Let me share few benefits of using VPN:
+Let me share a few benefits of using a VPN: